A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Preliminaries

 \begin{defn} (Unforgeability).
-A partially blind signature scheme is unforgeability if, for any probabilistic ploynomial-time algorithm $U_{adv}$ play the GAME B, sufficiently large $\lambda$ and some constant $c$, the following holds for the output of $U_{adv}$:
+A partially blind signature scheme is unforgeability if, for any probabilistic polynomial-time algorithm $U_{adv}$ play the GAME B, sufficiently large $\lambda$ and some constant $c$, the following holds for the output of $U_{adv}$:

 \end{defn}